Online Learning Statistics for 2026: Key Trends & Insights

 AI in online education

-- NLP (natural language processing), an AI segment that is used for working with speech and text in e-learning, is projected to reach $20 billion by 2032.
+- NLP (natural language processing), an AI segment that is used for working with speech and text in e-learning, reached 42.47 billion in 2025 and is predicted to attain around USD 571.65 billion by 2033.

 Summary